Implicit function

 An implicit function is a function that is defined by an implicit equation, that relates one of the variables, considered as the value of the function, with the others considered as the arguments.
-For example, the equation $x^2 + y^2 - 1 = 0$ of the unit circle defines y as an implicit function of x if −1 ≤ x ≤ 1, and y is restricted to nonnegative values.
+For example, the equation $x^2 + y^2 - 1 = 0$ of the unit circle defines y as an implicit function of x, $y = \sqrt{1-x^2}$, assuming −1 ≤ x ≤ 1 and y is restricted to nonnegative values.

+Some equations do not admit an explicit solution.

 The implicit function theorem provides conditions under which some kinds of implicit equations define implicit functions, namely those that are obtained by equating to zero multivariable functions that are continuously differentiable.